Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

 \subsection{Joint variable importance plot construction}

-The high-level purpose of the jointVIP is to illustrate two different dimensions of a variable's possible role as a confounder -- its imbalance, or association with the treatment variable, and its association with the outcome -- on two numerical axes, with each variable plotted as an individual point.
-We now discuss the specific measures of variable importance represented on each axis.
+The high-level purpose of the jointVIP is to illustrate two different dimensions of a variable's possible role as a confounder -- its imbalance, or association with the treatment variable, and its association with the outcome -- on two axes, with each variable plotted as a single point.
+We now discuss the specific measures of variable importance on each axis.

-For treatment model importance, described by the x-axis, we use SMDs, or differences between the treated mean and the control mean divided by external control (from the pilot sample) standard deviation for the background variable in question.
-SMDs allow intuitive comparisons across variables with very different scales, including both binary and continuous variables, and are widely used to assess imbalance.
-In fact, a variation of the SMD forms the basis for traditional visualizations such as the Love plot.
-Thus, using SMD allows jointVIP to preserve all information typically contained in the Love plot while also adding new insights.
+For treatment model importance, described by the $x$-axis, we use SMDs, or differences between the treated mean and the control mean divided by an estimate of the variable's standard deviation.
+Many different standard deviation estimates have been proposed leading to slightly different SMD definitions; we focus on a version denoted as the ``cross-sample" SMD, which uses the sample standard deviation of the variable in question computed in the pilot (control) sample.
+For more motivation and discussion of the cross-sample SMD, see Section \ref{subsec:bias_curves}.
+The variant we propose is similar to an effect size estimator from \citet{glass1976primary}, which standardizes the mean difference by dividing by the standard deviation from the control group \citep{hedges1981distribution}.
+SMDs allow intuitive comparisons across variables with very different scales, including both binary and continuous variables.
+They are widely used to assess imbalance and are commonly reported in balance tables or Love plots.
+Thus, using SMD on the $x$-axis allows jointVIP to preserve all information typically contained in the Love plot while adding new insights.

-For outcome model importance, represented on the y-axis, we compute the Pearson correlation between each variable and the outcome in a pilot sample consisting only of controls.
-Pearson correlation is a familiar, bounded quantity and makes sense not only for relationships between two continuous variables but also for binary and binary variables (phi coefficient), and binary and continuous variables (point biserial correlation) [\cite{pearson1895vii}].
-The outcome relationship is only calculated on the control sample to avoid having to model treatment effects.
+For outcome model importance, represented on the $y$-axis, we compute the sample Pearson correlation between each variable and the outcome among controls.
+Sample correlation is a familiar, bounded quantity and makes sense for relationships not only between two continuous variables but also between two binary variables (phi coefficient), and between binary and continuous variables (point biserial correlation) \citep{pearson1895vii}.
+The outcome relationship is calculated only among controls to avoid having to model treatment effects.